Table of Contents

 The company has invested billions of dollars in artificial intelligence and it’s gradually reaping profits.

-Azure, its cloud computing service is packed with AI-powered tools that are giving it a strategic and competitive advantage in the cloud computing market that is expected to reach $555 billion in 2020.
+Azure, its cloud computing service is packed with AI-powered tools that are giving it a strategic and competitive advantage in the cloud computing market that reached $555 billion in 2020.

 Ian Copper wrote on the Investor Place, “With Microsoft quickly becoming a leader in the cloud market, it’s tough to bet against the stock”.